sanic-org/sanic/docs/sanic/extensions.md

 - [Sanic-Auth](https://github.com/pyx/sanic-auth): A minimal backend agnostic session-based user authentication mechanism for Sanic.
 - [Sanic-CookieSession](https://github.com/pyx/sanic-cookiesession): A client-side only, cookie-based session, similar to the built-in session in Flask.
 - [Sanic-WTF](https://github.com/pyx/sanic-wtf): Sanic-WTF makes using WTForms with Sanic and CSRF (Cross-Site Request Forgery) protection a little bit easier.
-- [sanic-script](https://github.com/tim2anna/sanic-script): An extension for Sanic that adds support for writing commands to your application..
+- [sanic-script](https://github.com/tim2anna/sanic-script): An extension for Sanic that adds support for writing commands to your application.